pahjbo/vodsl/Developing.md

 or go to https://oss.sonatype.org/ to release manually

+last known eclipse build on DSL-2021-09 on intel

 There are tutorials and reference documents to guide development on the [Xtext site](https://eclipse.org/Xtext/documentation/102_domainmodelwalkthrough.html)